TOP

 The Dominican Laity do not make vows but they do live according to a certain Rules and Statutes.
 There have been five Rules of the Dominican Laity since the foundation of the Order.
 The Dominican Laity is governed by the “Statutes of Fraternities of Lay Dominicans”, by the General Declarations of the Master of the Order and General Chapters and by Provincial or national Directories, covering questions of local organisation and practice, as provided for in the Rule and the General Declarations.
 These Directories are prepared by the Laity in the local area and are submitted for approval to the pertinent authority.
 The current Directory of the Lay Dominicans of the English Province was approved in 2014.

 As lay people, lay Dominicans lead their lives in the secular world, and mostly do their preaching in their relations within their parishes, among families, friends and work colleagues, as well as through various forms of charity work.
 As communities of laity, the fraternities meet together at least monthly for study, conversation, prayer, Mass and the Office of the Church, as well as to plan any common projects they might be involved in.
-There are Dominican Fraternities in London, Oxford, Cambridge, Leicester, Newcastle and Bristol, as well as Fraternal Groups in other cities.
+There are Dominican Fraternities in London, Oxford, Cambridge, Leicester, Edinburgh, Tamar, Crawley and Bristol, as well as Fraternal Groups in other cities.
 The Lay Dominicans in Glasgow are an autonomous group with their own constitution, approved by the Master of the Order.
 For more information, click the links below: